enexqnt/Py-vAllocation/docs/index.rst

 - :doc:`tutorials/quickstart_etf_allocation` for the ETF allocation walk-through that mirrors the runnable quickstart script.
-- :doc:`tutorials/index` for guided walkthroughs of the main workflows (mean-variance, CVaR, and portfolio ensembling).
+- :doc:`tutorials/index` for guided walkthroughs of the main workflows (mean-variance, CVaR, stress testing, and portfolio ensembling).
-- The `examples/` directory offers runnable scripts that mirror the tutorials - try ``python examples/portfolio_ensembles.py`` for a quick demonstration.
+- The `examples/` directory offers runnable scripts that mirror the tutorials - try ``python examples/stress_and_pnl.py`` for probability tilts and performance summaries.

 .. toctree::
    :maxdepth: 1